 Tile, Slate, and Metal Roof Tear-off Containers

-Concrete tile, natural slate, and standing-seam metal weigh significantly more than asphalt; these materials punish a standard container.
-For such projects, we route a reinforced 30-yard bin: the unit features thicker ribbed sides and a heavier floor plate.
-We cap the fill volume well below the visual rim to manage axle weight on the Lowboy trailer.
-We also provide a general construction debris service for your standard site waste and mixed job materials.
+Concrete tile, natural slate, and standing-seam metal weigh significantly more than asphalt; these materials punish a standard bin.
+For heavy tear-offs, we route in a 30-yard container with reinforced sides and a heavier floor plate to manage the load.
+We use a lowboy for transport: our crew caps the fill volume well below the visual rim to keep axle weight legal.
+See our general construction debris service for standard mixed loads.

 Same-day Pickup for Fast Roof Project Turnover